Skip to main content

 The alerts came as a result of Israel's assassination of Hezbollah chief Hassan Nasrallah in Beirut's densely packed southern suburbs of Dahiyeh.

-On Saturday, Hezbollah, a group which was born out of Israel's occupation of south Lebanon between 1982 and 2000, confirmed that it's long-serving leader of 32 years had been killed.
+On Saturday, Hezbollah, a group which was born out of Israel's occupation of south Lebanon between 1982 and 2000, confirmed that its long-serving leader of 32 years had been killed.

-The attack caught three US officials in the region and Washington DC who spoke to MEE by suprise, raising the spectre that Israel, the US's closest Middle East ally, had brough Washington to the brink of a new regional war.
+The attack caught three US officials in the region and Washington DC who spoke to MEE by suprise, raising the spectre that Israel, the US's closest Middle East ally, had brought Washington to the brink of a new regional war.

 For months, the Biden administration had said it was focused on achieving a ceasefire in Gaza that it hoped would keep a lid on regional tensions.
-Now, US diplomats say, the killing of Nasrallah has shifted all attention onto Lebanon, and Iran's so-called 'Axis of Resistence'.
+Now, US diplomats say, the killing of Nasrallah has shifted all attention onto Lebanon, and Iran's so-called "Axis of Resistence".

 New MEE newsletter: Jerusalem Dispatch